melmel6/udemy_dot_net_microservices/README.md

 	- It improves write performance, since all events are simply appended to the event store.
 We never do any updates/deletes on the event store
 	- In case of failure, the event store can be used to restore the read database.

+	*It is the EventSourcingHandler, and not the EventHandler, that is responsibile for retrieving all events for a given aggregate from the Event Store and to invoke the ReplayEvents method on the AggregateRoot to recreate the latest state of the aggregate.

 #### Messages
 	1. Command
 	2. Event